TensorWorks/go-build-helpers/README.md

 		module.BuildMatrix{

-			// This build for the following combinations:
+			// This will build binaries for the following GOOS/GOARCH combinations:
 			// - darwin/amd64
 			// - linux/386
 			// - linux/amd64